Garage Door Bearing Replacement

 Replacing Garage Door End Bearings

-With the proper tools and careful attention, homeowners can attempt to replace their garage door’s end bearing plates as long as they have the proper tools.
+With the proper tools and careful attention, homeowners can attempt to replace their garage door’s end bearing plates.
 However, for the most effective and safe garage door repairs, it’s best for homeowners to seek help from a professional.
 Professionals have the necessary equipment and expertise to save you time on your repair needs and ensure every repair is completed properly for lasting dependability, efficiency and performance.

 To replace your garage door bearings, simply follow these steps: